Reproducible Reports with Quarto and R Markdown: A Short Course

 Jessica Louise Ray, NORCE Norwegian Research Centre AS

-“I think the instructor is a friendly, accessible guy with a ton of experience working with R and R Markdown.
+“I think the instructor is a friendly, accessible guy with a ton of experience working with R and [Quarto and] R Markdown.
 This is my sixth or seventh SH course and overall, I think it’s the best place to learn advanced methods.
 This course did not change my mind.
 The overall quality of SH courses is very high.”

 James Swartz, University of Illinois Chicago